emrgnt-cmplxty/fermi/docs/0.old/contracts/sandbox.md

 3. Gets Bob's status and which should be `null` as Bob has not yet set status.
 4. Performs a `set_status` transaction signed by Bob and then calls `get_status` to show Bob's changed status and should not affect Alice's status.

-> Most of the code above is boilerplate code to set up Axion API, key pairs, testing accounts, and deploy the contract.
-We're working on a Axion CLI `near test` command to do this setup code, so you can focus on writing only `test()` for this.
+> Most of the code above is boilerplate code to set up Fermi API, key pairs, testing accounts, and deploy the contract.
+We're working on a Fermi CLI `near test` command to do this setup code, so you can focus on writing only `test()` for this.

 ## Sandbox-only Features for Testing {#sandbox-only-features-for-testing}

-If you only use the above test script that just uses standard Axion RPCs your tests can also be executed on a `testnet` node.
+If you only use the above test script that just uses standard Fermi RPCs your tests can also be executed on a `testnet` node.
 Simply replace the network ID, node url, key path, and account names in the above script and rerun the tests.
 There's also some additional "Sandbox only" features that make certain tests easier.
 We'll review some examples of those in the following section.

 ### Patch State on the Fly {#patch-state-on-the-fly}